Azure/ResourceModules/docs/wiki/GettingStarted.md

 >
 > ***Note***: To also re-use the pipelines you may need to account for additional requirements as described below.

+Once forked, make sure you update all references to the original repository like for example any link that points to the original location.

 ### GitHub-specific prerequisites
-In case you want to not only leverage the module templates but actually re-use the implemented pipelines & testing framework as well you need to set up a few additional secrets in your GitHub environment.
+In case you want to not only leverage the module templates but actually re-use the implemented pipelines & testing framework as well, you need to set up a few additional secrets in your GitHub environment:

 | Secret Name | Example | Description |
 | - | - | - |